markosluga/netgear_admin_improved/README.md

 # Netgear Switch Admin Tool

 A Python utility for managing Netgear Plus managed switches via command line.

-It connects via their web interface and makes changes and allows you to switch ports on/off, read port status and reboot the switch strait out of your command line or automation service.
+It connects via the switch built in web interface and allows you to switch ports on/off, read port status and reboot the switch strait out of your command line or automation service.
+Other features will be added as I find more time.

 ## Supported Devices